3. Summary of material accounting policies

 The useful lives, residual values of each part of an item of property, plant and equipment and the depreciation methods are reviewed at the end of each financial year.
 If any of these expectations differ from previous estimates, such change is accounted for as a change in an accounting estimate.

-3.7 Intangible Assets
+3.7 intangible Assets

 a.
 Measurement at recognition

 Intangible assets are recognised when it is probable that the expected future economic benefits that are attributable to the asset will flow to the entity and cost of assets can be measured reliably.
 Intangible assets acquired separately are measured on initial recognition at cost.
 Following initial recognition, intangible assets are carried at cost less accumulated amortisation and accumulated impairment loss, if any.
+Expenditure on the research phase of internally generated intangibles is recognised as an expense as incurred.
+Costs that are directly attributable to a project’s development phase are recognised as intangible assets provided, they meet the recognition requirements.
+Capitalised development costs are recorded as intangible assets and amortised from the point at which the asset is available for use.
+Development costs not meeting these criteria for capitalisation are expensed as incurred.

 b.
 Amortisation